LM3914: Features

-All the devices in this group operate with a range of voltages from 3-25 V, can drive LED and VFD displays.
+All the devices in this group operate with a range of voltages of 3–25 V, can drive LED and VFD displays.
 They can provide a regulated output current between 2-30 mA to directly drive displays.

 Internally, each device contains ten comparators and a resistor scaling network, as well as a 1.25 volt reference source.
 As the input voltage increases, each comparator turns on.
 The device can be configured for either a bar-graph mode, where all lower-output terminals switch on, or "dot" mode in which only one output goes on.
 The device is packaged in an 18 pin dual in-line package or in a surface mount leadless chip carrier.